kaenova/headline_detector/README.md

 # headline_detector

-_An Indonesian Headline Detection Python API._
+_Indonesian Headline Detection Python API_

 This is a Python library that provides APIs for detecting headlines in textual data, especially on social media platforms such as Twitter.
 The library utilizes a model that has been developed and trained on a dataset of Twitter posts containing both headline and non-headline texts, with the assistance of journalism professionals to ensure the data quality.